Violin vs. Viola

 Is there any difference playing violin versus viola?

-Because the viola is large, wide, and generally bulky, it is exceptionally awkward and difficult to hold.
-Violists tend to need more breaks and practice less due to the increased weight.
+Because the viola is bulky, it is awkward and difficult to hold.
+Violists may require more breaks and practice less due to the heavier weight.
 This is also why violists sometimes hold their instruments lower than violinists when sitting.

 So, why play viola?